laravel/vapor-docs/1.0/projects/environments.md

 Environments are "created" by adding a new environment entry to your project's `vapor.yml` file and deploying the environment.

-## Vanity URLs

-Each environment is assigned a unique "vanity URL" which you may use to access the application immediately after it is deployed.
-When serving these URLs, Vapor automatically adds "no-index" headers to the response so they are not indexed by search engines.

-In addition, these secret URLs will continue to work even when an application is in maintenance mode, allowing you to test your application before disabling maintenance mode and restoring general access.

 ## Environment Variables

 Each environment contains a set of environment variables that provide crucial information to your application during execution, just like the variables present in your application's local `.env` file.